jfmusso/Pres_Election_2020/README.md

 -- Click on the green button labeled "Code"

--- Click on "Download ZIP"
+-- Click on "Download ZIP".
+(NOTE: the zip file is approximately 21 MB in size)

 -- Select the folder on your device where the ZIP file will be stored

 -- Right click on the ZIP file and select "Extract All"

--- Click on the button labeled "Extract"
+-- Click on the button labeled "Extract" (NOTE: the six extracted map files total approximately 60 MB in size)

 -- Double click on the folder entitled "Pres_Election_2020-public_download"